Financial Information, Tuition, Fees, Aid, Scholarships, and Employment

 When registering to audit courses not for credit, all fees are waived for citizens sixty years of age and older who are Florida residents.
 All requirements pertaining to auditing courses must be met, and, in addition, proof of age and residency must be presented.
 For further information, refer to the "Academic Regulations and Procedures" chapter of this General Bulletin.

 Note: Audited courses do not earn credit hours or appear on a student's permanent record.

-A student may request a waiver of the late registration fee at the Office of the University Registrar.
+A student may request a waiver of the late registration fee at the Office of Student Business Services.
 Documentation supporting University error or extraordinary circumstances will be required.

 A student may request a waiver of the late payment fee at the Office of Student Business Services if payment was not made by the established deadline because of a University error, administrative error, or extraordinary circumstances beyond the control of the student.
 Supporting documentation is required.

 The Late Payment Fee Appeals Committee, which consists of representatives from the Office of the University Registrar, Office of Financial Aid, and the Office of Student Business Services, provides an opportunity for students to appeal a denial of their request for a late payment waiver.
 The appeals committee's decision is the final step in the University's late payment appeal process.
-Forms are available through the Internet at http://studentbusiness.fsu.edu.
+Forms are available at https://studentbusiness.fsu.edu.